 A Bit of Background on Endangered Species and Animals

 In a survey (note: this link goes to an independent website's archived copy; the museum's original link no longer exists) of biologists conducted by New York's American Museum of Natural History, 70% of the biologists surveyed believe that 20% of all living animal populations could become extinct by 2028.
-Science has only identified about 2 million species, but it is estimated that this is only a small fraction of the number that have yet to be discovered or that have already gone extinct.
+Science has only identified about 2 million species, but it is estimated that this is only a small fraction of the number that have yet to be discovered or have already gone extinct.
 Over the past 400 years, 89 mammalian species have gone extinct, and another 169 are threatened with extinction.

 Because of human destruction of their habitats, tropical rainforest species are at the highest risk, as are top-of-the-food-chain carnivores, other species whose geographical range is already small, and marine coral reef species.